aws-samples/serverless-patterns/apigw-lambda-powertools-openapi-cdk/README.md

 - Showcases best practices for building serverless APIs with AWS CDK

 The pattern includes a sample Order API that demonstrates CRUD operations and search functionality, complete with authentication via Amazon Cognito.
 This architecture ensures that API contracts are always in sync between the API Gateway configuration and the Lambda function implementations, reducing runtime errors and improving developer experience.
+Although it covers multiple features, this still remains a pattern, meaning that for production use cases, there are cases that need to be handled (e.g. add more error codes to the API and address in the lambda functions)

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>